cuongndc9/30-days-of-node/day30/README.md

 MIT © [Cuong Nguyen](https://www.linkedin.com/in/cuong9/)

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The way to get started is to quit talking and begin doing." - Walt Disney
+> "The only way to do great work is to love what you do." - Steve Jobs
 <!-- INSPIRATIONAL_QUOTE_END -->